-And even if you don’t qualify for grants, you should still fill out FAFSA to get access to federal student loans.
-Federal loans typically have lower interest rates and more generous repayment terms than private ones.
+There are no age restrictions on federal aid.
+An adult student completes the same FAFSA as a high school senior.
+Even if you don’t qualify for grants, you should still fill out the FAFSA to get access to federal student loans.
+Federal loans typically have lower interest rates and more generous repayment terms than private loans, helping you save money.

 Grants to go back to school

 There are also grants offered by the federal government available to nontraditional students.
 Since these are grants, not loans, they don’t have to be repaid.
 Grants help cut down on how much you need to borrow.

 The Pell Grant is for undergraduate students of any age who can demonstrate financial need.

 The government bases the grant amount on your level of need, the cost of attendance at your chosen school, and whether you attend college on a part- or full-time basis.
 According to the Department of Education, the maximum you can receive through a Pell Grant is $5,920, as of January 2018.